Video Encoders for Live Streaming – What Broadcasters Need to Know in 2021

 Although H.264 has been the de-facto standard since the early 2000s, market demand for even higher resolution and efficiency is paving the way for its successor – HEVC (High-Efficiency Video Coding) or H.265.
 Displaying identical quality, the compression algorithm of H.265 is twice as efficient as its predecessor.

-A quick note about aspect ratios and live streaming – although there are many options to choose from, 4:3 and 16:9 are the most common.
+A quick note about video aspect ratios and live streaming – although there are many options to choose from, 4:3 and 16:9 are the most common.

 Standard definition (4:3) is the traditional square format and is best used for closeups or focusing on a single object.
 4:3 also works well for mobile users as it’s easier to see facial expressions and hand gestures from presenters.